Ga naar hoofdinhoud

 Hyphen (liggend streepje)

-Rule of thumb: hyphenate two or more words only when used as an adjective.
+Rule of thumb: hyphenate two or more words only when used as an adjective (bijvoeglijk naamwoord).

 HyphenateDo not hyphenate